QuickBooks Blog

 Income limits and phase-outs for Section 199A

-• 50% of W-2 Wages: Deduction is limited to 50% of the W-2 wages paid to employees.
+• 50% of your W-2 wages paid

-Rental property and Section 199A
+Rental property and investment with Section 199A

 Rental real estate income from tangible property can qualify as business income, subject to the same thresholds established for single and joint filers.
 However, not all rental activities automatically qualify, and property owners must meet specific criteria to benefit from this deduction.